Hello. I'm Hector MacInnes, a sound artist, musician and

-word, installation, text, composition, radio and speculative
+word, sonic fiction, installation, text, tech, music, radio, speculative

 (Creative Research Into Sound Arts Practice) at UAL, where I